PhilippeComte/ImageAnalysis/README.md

 ## Troubleshooting

 Explain how to see the deploy logs

->License
+## License

->This sample code is licensed under Apache 2.0.
+This sample code is licensed under Apache 2.0.
 Full license text is available in COPYING.

-## Contributing

-See CONTRIBUTING.

 ## Open Source @ IBM